nayfin/demo-co-old/README.md

 ### 3. Generate Nx Workspace
-  Use the npm organization from above as the namespace
+  Use the npm organization from above as the namespace.

-  `npx create-nx-workspace <your-namespace-name>`
+  `npx create-nx-workspace <your-namespace>`

-  Follow prompts
+  Follow prompts:
   - Pick the type of project (angular or angular-jest)
   - Pick style extension (scss is great!)
   - Name default app (`documentation` is usually a good bet)